gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Decision

-`pending` — reword the "or LB subnet CIDRs" clause to make clear it applies only to user-owned SGs.
-Optionally add a follow-up hook for a future feature that would discover BYO LB subnet CIDRs if a stronger use case emerges.
+`implemented` — reworded the table rows to `0.0.0.0/0 (or your LB subnet CIDRs)` and added a clarifying note to the NodePort callout that the tighter option applies only when the user provides their own SG, not when Gardener manages it.

 ### Status

-`pending`.
+`implemented` on `byo-subnet3`.

 ---